 Doors Open Day programmes are held across Scotland each September.
-Covid interferred with Doors Open Day in West Dunbartonshire last year, as with so many events, but this year, 2022, we will be back on schedule.
+Covid interferred with Doors Open Day in West Dunbartonshire over the past years, as with so many events, but in 2022, we have been back on schedule.
 We hold it locally every second year.

-Our 2022 programme will be on Saturday the 10th September, with some events spread through the preceding week.
+Our 2022 programme was on Saturday the 10th September, with some events spread through the preceding week.
 You can find the details in the next section : DOORS OPEN DAY - WEST DUNBARTONSHIRE 2022.